Production Manager Services

 Studio & Location Knowledge

-Intimate familiarity with Estúdios Globo, Estúdios Quanta, BigBox Estúdios, and location logistics from urban favelas and colonial architecture to Amazon jungle and Atlantic coastline shoots.
+Intimate familiarity with Estúdios Globo, Estúdios Quanta, BigBox Estúdios, and location logistics from urban favelas and colonial build style to Amazon jungle and Atlantic coastline shoots.

 ACT 03